w-udhav/Writopia-web-frontend/README.md

-# Quillix
+# Writopia

-<b>Quillix</b> is a SPA Blogging platform built with React, Redux, and Firebase.
+<b>Writopia</b> is a SPA Blogging platform built with React, Redux, and Firebase.

 ## Technologies Used